manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 I could the whole 7 SKYFLATs I downloaded because of lack of memory.
 I could only process 5 with the muse_twilight recipe.
 There is no way to process them in series like the other recipes with the option --nifu=0.

-### Astrometry
+### STD and Astrometry.

 Which one to use?
-No one taken by then maybe.

-### STD

-Which one to use?
+I downloaded a few from around those days.
+The closes std is at RA: 290 DEC -45.
+THe obhect is at RA: 265 DEC: -22.
+For astrometry colest is RA: 283 DEC: -22 .

 ## Questions
-- [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesnt say ILLUM in DPR TYPE?
+- [ ] The flat with OBS name "muocal_nightcalib" and not "Calibration" is a ILLUM even if it doesn't say ILLUM in DPR TYPE?
 - [ ] Could do twilight in series.
 No option nifu=0 so due to lack of memory only could do 5 not with the 7 available.
 Any way to do it ?
-- [ ] Why doesnt work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objets.
+- [ ] Why doesn't work to include TWILIGHT_CUBE as input in the sof for muse_scibasic for objects.
 - [ ] What Astrometry to use?
-Use the calibration files?
+Use the calibration files?.
+Downloaded close to that day.
 - [ ] What STD to use?
 Use the ones given in the calibration files?
+Downloaded close to that day.

 ## To-Do
 - [ ] Make a CUBE from the object using the astrometry_wcs solution and std given in the calibration file.